Introducing: AI Impact Module

 Analyzing results in the AI Impact Report

-Once responses are collected, the AI Impact Report becomes available with two tabs.
+Once responses are collected, the AI Impact Report becomes available with three tabs: Summary, Overview, and Employee Answers.

 Survey Overview shows the overall response rate and a summary of results across AI Pulse, AI Threat, AI Experience, Dimensions, and Categories.